richardman/threadmp/README.md

 # Limitations
 - Once a thread receives a message, it must reply to the sender, otherwise, the sender will remain blocked
-- Between the `Receive` and `Reply` calls, the thread should not any other ThreadMP API functions. e.g. it should not call `Send` or `Receive` again until it replies to the first sender
+- Between the `Receive` and `Reply` calls, the thread should not invoke any other ThreadMP API functions. e.g. it should not call `Send` or `Receive` again until it replies to the first sender
 - Messages are copied between the internal buffers, and may present a performance issue if the message size is very large

 # License